Friday, January 31, 2025

 Onto my room.
 I was excited to see this, it was after all adapted to make it possible for us wheelchair folk to holiday here as well.

 I did a bit of research this time.
 I had learnt from the mistakes I made last time.
-South France Villas are the brokers who were renting this villa and they only specialised in this one area (South of France).
+South France Holiday Villas are the brokers who were renting this villa and they only specialised in this one area (South of France).
 They allowed the user to search properties 'suitable for reduced mobility', which isn't a website feature that's unique to them.
-However villas only appeared on this site if they are approved by South France Villas.
+However villas only appeared on this site if they are approved by South France Holiday Villas.
 In my experience sites like booking.com allow accomodation owners to choose this option even if their property isn't suitable.
-Most property's on southfrancevillas.com have a personal reccommendation by one of the South France Villas employees.
+Most property's on southfranceholidayvillas.com have a personal recommendation by one of the South France Holiday Villas employees.
 I was sceptical as to the authenticity of this though, it's easy to say you've been somewhere, when you haven't.
 However I happened to view Belle Villa de Ginestas which was personally recommended by Caroline (the broker who was working on our behalf.)
 It has a long detailed description of the layout, along with rooms that are not suitable for any form of mobility device.
 Not only had they marked villas as 'suitable for reduced mobility' but they had told you specific rooms that weren't suitable for wheelchairs.
-The photographs of the property looked fantastic, I had a good feeling about South France Villas now and I trusted them.
+The photographs of the property looked fantastic, I had a good feeling about South France Holiday Villas now and I trusted them.

 The room I would be staying in was lovely.
 It was another sitting room, but one of the sofas was a sofa- bed and it was very comfortable.
 The en-suite bathroom did suffer from many of the same issues as Brit Hotel Privilège, however this property is only listed as 'suitable for reduced mobility'.
 I realise this might sound a tad hypocritical as Brit Hotel Privilège also claimed the same.
 But, they had gone to the effort of showing a PMR graphic, which I think could land them in hot water if somebody has an accident in a PMR room, especially if that ice rink of a floor is involved.